Power BI + Google Analytics = Power Analytics

 Embed report Power BI web part in SharePoint Online

 SharePoint Online is a crucial part of the company’s communication strategy and introduction of Power BI there is a need for an hour.
-Using Power BI’s new report web part for SharePoint Online, you can easily embed interactive Power BI reports in SharePoint Online modern pages infrastructure with no code required.
+Using Power BI’s new report web part for SharePoint Online, SharePoint developers can easily embed interactive Power BI reports in SharePoint Online modern pages infrastructure with no code required.

 For Embed in SharePoint Online reports to work, the below is the pre-requisites: